JovanMihic99/blog_app/README.md

 # Blog App

 A simple PHP-based blog application, which allows users to register, login, create, edit, and delete blog posts.
-Built with PHP and MySQL.
+Built with the LAMP stack.

 ## Table of Contents
 - [Features](#features)